lorenzflow/lorenzwolf-web/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I am Lorenz, a recent graduate from the MSc Statistics at Imperial College London.
 I wrote my dissertation on Variational Autoencoders on Hilbert Spaces to generate functional data, which allowed me to combine ideas from functional analysis and deep learning.
 I was fortunate to be supervised by {{< staticref "https://www.ma.imperial.ac.uk/~aduncan/" "newtab" >}}Dr Andrew Duncan{{< /staticref >}} at Imperial College London and the {{< staticref "https://www.turing.ac.uk/" "newtab" >}} Alan Turing Institute{{< /staticref >}}.
-I was happy to be awarded the Department of Mathematics Prize my MSc results.
+I was happy to be awarded the Department of Mathematics Prize for my MSc results.

 Generally, my studies focused on Statistical Machine Learning as well as Simulation Methods and Computational Statistics.
 I was fortunate to be supported by the Basil Furneaux Memorial Scholarship throughout the MSc.
 Prior to the MSc, I completed my BSc in Mathematics with Statistics also at Imperial College London.